On this episode, we are joined by legendary public administrator Merrett Stierheim.

 In this episode of Local Government Insights, we find out how he did it, what advice he has for those interested in rising in the ranks of local government, and what he sees as the biggest challenges facing anyone today who serves in public administration.
 This episode includes his encounters with three U.S. Presidents and the Queen of England and much more.

 This discussion with Merret was taken from our show Local Government Insights: Modernizing Government Leadership.
-If you want to hear more episodes like this one, check us out on or .
+If you want to hear more episodes like this one, check us out on Apple Podcasts or Spotify.

 Avenu has renewed its sponsorship of the California City Management Foundation (CCMF).
 This reflects the company’s acknowledgement of CCMF’s importance in elevating the city management profession in California through scholarships and programs.